britram/rains-prototype/draft-trammell-rains-protocol.md

   name is not allowed by a valid signed Zone-Nameset expression is taken to be invalid, even if it has a valid signature.
 The details of this type will be described in a separate document.
-- Registrar: Information about the organization that caused a Subject name to exist, for registrant-level names.
+- Zone-Registrar: Information about the organization that caused a Subject name to exist, for registrant-level names.
-- Registrant: Information about the organization responsible for a Subject name, for registrant-level names.
+- Zone-Registrant: Information about the organization responsible for a Subject name, for registrant-level names.

 For a given {subject, type} tuple, multiple assertions can be valid at a given point in time; the union of the object values of all of these assertions is